artworks

 A series of 3 music videos

-Three music videos created for a roll-out of singles for Paradise Crick, a new LP to be released by RVNG Intl. in May 2023.
+Created for a roll-out of singles for Paradise Crick, a new LP to be released by RVNG Intl. in May 2023.

 Videos feature an extended curiosity in blurring the boundaries between natural worlds and digital spaces.
 Special interests in palimpsestic overlapping, humor and characters, and invitations for pleasure and adventure.